MarcoNisi/use-global-hook-ts/README.md

 When call ```useGlobal``` inside a component you can pass an object with a sub set of app state's keys with boolean value.
 The component will be updated only when the sub set of app state will change (see Example).

+The app state is **immutable** (by Object.freeze) in order to guarantee that any component can't change it without using the actions.

 ### Class component
 You can use this package also with class components wrapping them into a HOC Component (see Example).